 An easy way to do this is to pick out a chain lube that works for you (your bike shop can help you here) and apply the lubricant to your chain every 2-3 rides.
 You don’t want to over lubricate and you should only use bicycle friendly lubricants, no motor oil here folks & no old school WD-40 (it strips lubricants away) either!

 Apply the lubricant to the chain by turning the cranks as you apply the lube liberally, once done continue to turn the cranks a few rotations to allow the lube to sink into the chain.
 At this point you’ll want to take a clean rag and wipe the excess chain lube off as well as any debris and dirt that has loosened up from the new lubricant.
 You’ll want to continue to do this until your rag is getting minimal dirt and grime on it, in the real world you’ll never really get it all but do your best.
 So not only are you lubing the chain but you’re cleaning it too, this is a win-win!

 If your chain is excessively dirty you may want to apply a citrus based degreaser to help loosen up the heavy stuff before applying your lube.
-We suggest using Finish Line Citrus Degreaser as it works well and is 100% biodegradable and is non-toxic.
+We suggest using a good chain degreaser and cleaner as it works well and is generally non-toxic.
 You’ll follow the same steps as applying your chain lube to get the best results, just wait a couple of minutes before wiping your degreaser off to allow it to work it’s magic!
 If you decide to use a degreaser make sure you apply your lubricant after you’re done cleaning as a chain with no lube will wear out quicker, taking your drivetrain with it.

 Now that we’ve gone over when to replace your bike chain and why you should as well as some basic chain maintenance you should be on your way to having a fresher, better working drivetrain!